 The Consolidated Regulations were first published in 1981 in looseleaf format.
 The print publication has now transitioned to an online publication in Portable Document Format (PDF) on BC Laws.
 These unofficial online consolidations are provided for convenience only and are not prepared for the purposes of the Evidence Act.

 Consolidated Statutes of British Columbia ("the Looseleaf")

-At the end of each legislative session, all new public Acts are consolidated and published by the Queen's Printer in looseleaf format.
+At the end of each legislative session, all new public Acts are consolidated and published by the King's Printer in looseleaf format.
 The consolidation is assigned an "amendment" or "consolidation" number and cut-off date for publication.
 Any amendments to existing Acts, that are in force at the cut-off date, are included and are blended into the original text (consolidated).
 A Table of Legislative Changes keeps track of the amendments, both those that are in force and those that are not in force at the cut-off date.